wryanj/gt_fsf_hw2_my_bio/README.md

 I did this to learn more about bootsrap, and so that I could start to practice some of the things I am learning in general about layouts, css, and other fundamental web languages.

 ## Description
 This assignment provided us an opportunity to learn and utilize bootsrap to create responsive layouts for three static html pages.
 For me, this assignment was more challenging than the first.

-I learned very early on to make sure that when reading documentation, you are reading the right version!
-I was looking into bootsrap 4.5 to solve some needs, and was trying to use classes that had been updated or replaced with bootsrap 5.
-Upon realizing this, I was able to fix a few issues I was having.
+**Note** I used bootstrap 5 for this, which I then realized was still in beta as I got in.
+I had to add some of my own css to fix some issues, and after checking with a tutor they also believed some of what I was seeing may be a result of things in bs5 that are not worked out yet.
+There was also a lot less stack info on doing things in bs5, so I will be using bs4 for the next project.

+I also leanred to make sure that whatever docs I use match the links I put in my project.
+I had used bs5 links and was using bs4 docs and that caused some confusion.
+There were some classes and such that had changed from bs4.

 I did not have time to play too much with the details of the styling, but I went with a different theme than the example images provided for the assignment.
 I went with a minimalistic theme and some black and white images to keep it crisp.

 ![image](https://user-images.githubusercontent.com/72420733/102437935-5a4f2c00-3fe9-11eb-8205-71e71851a5cf.png)